benjaminion/upgrading-ethereum-book/src/book.md

 With regard to the effect of the leak on a validator's balance, assume that during a period of inactivity leak (non-finalisation) the validator is completely offline.
 At each epoch, the offline validator will be penalised an amount $nB / \alpha$, where $n$ is the number of epochs since the leak started, $B$ is the validator's effective balance, and $\alpha$ is the prevailing `INACTIVITY_PENALTY_QUOTIENT`.

-While the effective balance $B$ remains constant, the total amount of the penalty after $n$ epochs would be $n(n+1)B / 2\alpha$: the famous "quadratic leak".
+The effective balance $B$ will remain constant for a while, by design, during which time the total amount of the penalty after $n$ epochs would be $n(n+1)B / 2\alpha$: the famous "quadratic leak".
 If $B$ were continuously variable, the penalty would satisfy $\smash{\frac{dB}{dt}=-\frac{Bt}{\alpha}}$, which can be solved to give $\smash{B(t)=B_0e^{-t^2/2\alpha}}$.
-The actual behaviour is somewhere between these two.
+The actual behaviour is somewhere between these two since the effective balance decreases in a step-wise fashion.

 In the continuous case, the `INACTIVITY_PENALTY_QUOTIENT`, $\alpha$, is the square of the time it takes to reduce the balance of a non-participating validator to $1 / \sqrt{e}$, or around 60.7% of its initial value.
-With the value of `INACTIVITY_PENALTY_QUOTIENT` at `3 * 2**24`, this equates to around 7,000 epochs, or 31.5 days.
+With the value of `INACTIVITY_PENALTY_QUOTIENT` at `3 * 2**24`, this equates to around seven thousand epochs, or 31.5 days.

 The idea for the inactivity leak (aka the quadratic leak) was proposed in the original [Casper FFG paper](https://arxiv.org/abs/1710.09437).
 The problem it addresses is that, if a large fraction of the validator set were to go offline at the same time, it would not be possible to continue finalising checkpoints, since a majority vote from validators representing 2/3 of the total stake is required for finalisation.

-In order to recover, the inactivity leak gradually reduces the stakes of validators who are not making attestations until, eventually, the remaining participating validators control 2/3 of the remaining stake.
+In order to recover, the inactivity leak gradually reduces the stakes of validators who are not making attestations until, eventually, the participating validators control 2/3 of the remaining stake.
 They can then begin to finalise checkpoints once again.

 This inactivity penalty mechanism is designed to protect the chain long-term in the face of catastrophic events (sometimes referred to as the ability to survive World War III).
 The result might be that the beacon chain could permanently split into two independent chains either side of a network partition, and this is assumed to be a reasonable outcome for any problem that can't be fixed in a few weeks.
-In this sense, the beacon chain technically prioritises availability over consistency.
+In this sense, the beacon chain formally prioritises availability over consistency.
 (You [can't have both](https://en.wikipedia.org/wiki/CAP_theorem).)

-The value of this constant [was increased](https://github.com/ethereum/eth2.0-specs/commit/157f7e8ef4be3675543980e68581eb4b73284763) by a factor of four from `2**24` to `2**26` for the beacon chain launch, with the intention of penalising validators less severely in case of non-finalisation due to implementation problems in the early days.
+The value of `INACTIVITY_PENALTY_QUOTIENT` [was increased](https://github.com/ethereum/eth2.0-specs/commit/157f7e8ef4be3675543980e68581eb4b73284763) by a factor of four from `2**24` to `2**26` for the beacon chain launch, with the intention of penalising validators less severely in case of non-finalisation due to implementation problems in the early days.
 As it happens, there were no instances of non-finalisation during the eleven months of Phase&nbsp;0 of the beacon chain.

-It was decreased by one quarter in the Altair upgrade from `2**26` to `3 * 2**24` as a step towards eventually setting it to its final value.
-Decreasing the inactivity penalty quotient speeds up recovery of finalisation in the event of an inactivity leak..
+The value was decreased by one quarter in the Altair upgrade from `2**26` to `3 * 2**24` as a step towards eventually setting it to its final value.
+Decreasing the inactivity penalty quotient speeds up recovery of finalisation in the event of an inactivity leak.

 ##### `MIN_SLASHING_PENALTY_QUOTIENT_ALTAIR`